 "Bro about Navalny do not forget, I looked at the chief - he is waiting for details"

-The story under discussion is probably Hunting the Hunters: How We Identified Navalny's FSB Stalkers, which details how the Bellingcat team identified the FSB officers involved in monitoring and tracking Navalny at the time of his poisoning.
+The story under discussion is likely to be Hunting the Hunters: How We Identified Navalny's FSB Stalkers, which details how the Bellingcat team identified the FSB officers involved in monitoring and following Navalny at the time of his poisoning.

-The conversations also revealed addresses of bitcoin wallets used by the group.
-A count by the vx-underground group showed that between April 21, 2017 and February 28, 2022, Conti's main wallet accumulated about $2.7 billion:
+The conversations also revealed the addresses of bitcoin wallets used by the group.
+An investigation by the vx-underground group showed that between April 21, 2017 and February 28, 2022, Conti's main wallet accumulated around 2.7 billion dollars:

-It is interesting to note that the recipient of the second message, Mango, is the same one involved in the talks about Alexei Navalny in April 2021.
+It is interesting to note that the recipient of the second message, Mango, is the same person involved in the conversations about Alexei Navalny in April 2021.
 There are several mentions of the Cobalt Strike tool in the leaks.
-Commands and legitimate binaries (LOLbins) associated with it are covered in the following section.
+Commands and legitimate binaries (LOLbins) associated with it are dealt with in the following section.

 Cobalt Strike and LOLbins